 On the first day at the facility, likely confused and frightened, she stood up to walk to the bathroom and fell.
 She was then more or less confined to her bed, and within the month she got deep vein thrombosis and was re-admitted to the hospital.

-When she returned to long term care, she was made to use a wheelchair, with the reasoning that she required two people to lift her.
-Just a month earlier she had been walking on her own.
+When she returned to long term care, she was made to use a wheelchair, with the reasoning that she required two people to transfer her.
+Just a month earlier she had been walking independently.

 I was able to use my professional knowledge to get Mom up and moving.
-Fortunately there was also a wonderful physiotherapy technician who helped mobilize Mom in her spare time.
+I did get resistance from staff who felt her ablilities were unreliable.
+Fortunately, there was also a wonderful physiotherapy technician who helped mobilize Mom in her spare time.

 Lesson 3: You know your loved one better than anyone.
 Trust your gut.
 Do what you think is best for them.